temporalio/api/README.md

 # Temporal proto files

-Install as git submodule to the project (for example into `proto` dir).
+Install as git submodule to the project.

 See how to compile for YARPC and gRPC in [Makefile](Makefile).